 Dietetics focuses on the clinical management of disease and the prevention of nutrition-related disorders at an individual or population level.

 In Year Two, you will develop your knowledge and understanding of the concepts relating to health and nutrition further, while beginning to integrate biological and social sciences.
 In addition, in Year Two, you will undertake your first practice placement block (a total of four weeks in duration).

 We have implemented an interprofessional education (IPE) focus within all of our undergraduate healthcare courses to help produce graduates who are confident in their own professional identity but with additional skills that will allow them to work as effective team members.
 The IPE component will develop your mutual understanding of roles, expertise and values of other team members; skills and strategies in working in teams; problem solving, team decision making skills; role flexibility; and ability to learn from others.

 This is a four year honours degree course.
 You will study the modules outlined and complete three practice placements blocks.

 The research and clinical experience of the core teaching team ensures that the teaching on the course remains current and up to date.

 - This course is accredited by The BDA and approved by the Health and Care Professions Council.

 You will complete three practice placement blocks which allow you to develop practical skills and apply your knowledge in a clinical environment.

 Successful completion of the course (both academic and practice placement components) confers eligibility for registration with the Health and Care Professions Council (HCPC).

-Biochemistry/ Genetics/ Health and Society/ Human Physiology/ Interprofessional Education 1/ Introduction to Nutrition/ Key Investigative Skills 1/ Microbiology
+Biochemistry/ Genetics/ Health and Society / Cell Biology & Human Physiology/ Interprofessional Education 1/ Introduction to Nutrition/ Key Investigative Skills 1/ Microbiology